 Glaucoma affects 1 in 50 people over age 40, and 1 in 10 in over 75’s.
 This risk increases if you have a direct family member with glaucoma, if you have diabetes, and/or if you are of Afro-Caribbean descent.

-A thin corneal is the single most important risk factor for developing glaucoma if you have normal intraocular pressures.
-At Brown & White we are able to measure corneal thickness using additional tests with the OCT (ocular coherence tomographer).
+A thin cornea is the single most important risk factor for developing glaucoma if you have normal intraocular pressures.
+At Brown and White we are able to measure corneal thickness using additional tests with the OCT (ocular coherence tomographer).